ResidentMario/fcimporter/README.md

     run FC-Importer.py -p "Wikipedia:Goings-on/March 2, 2014"

-By default the script throws the content at my sandbox, "User:Resident Mario/sandbox", for testing purposes.
-To have the script splash the proper Signpost subpage instead, use the "-t" parameter:
+By default the script throws the content at the next Signpost Featured content report section page, discovered via methods in the included `signpostlib.py`.
+To have the script splash a different Signpost subpage instead, use the "-t" parameter:

     run FC-Importer.py -t "Wikipedia:Wikipedia Signpost/2015-06-17/Featured_content